AGuRu123/G3WI/README.md

 # G3WI
-Gradient-based multi-Label feature selection considering three-way variable interaction
+Gradient-based multi-label feature selection considering three-way variable interaction

 # Abstract
   Nowadays, Multi-Label Feature Selection (MLFS) attracts more and more attention to tackle the high-dimensional problem in multi-label data.
 A key characteristic of existing gradient-based MLFS methods is that they typically consider two-way variable correlations between features and labels, including feature-feature and label-label correlations.
 However, two-way correlations are not sufficient to steer feature selection since such correlations vary given different additional variables in practical scenarios, which leads to the selected features with relatively-poor classification performance.
 Motivated by this, we capture three-way variable interactions including feature-feature-label and feature-label-label interactions to further characterize the fluctuating correlations in the context of another variable, and propose a new gradient-based MLFS approach incorporating the above three-way variable interactions into a global optimization objective.
 Specifically, based on information theory, we develop second-order regularization penalty terms to regard three-way interactions while jointly combining with the main loss term in regard to feature relevance.
 Then the objective function can be efficiently optimized via a block-coordinate gradient descent schema.
 Meanwhile, we provide a theoretical analysis demonstrating the effectiveness of the regularization terms in exploiting three-way interaction.
 In addition, experiments conducted on a series of benchmark data sets also verify the validity of the proposed method on multiple evaluation metrics.